balunist/mbp_docs2/source/options/unit-type.rst

 Unit Type
 =========

-This settings will be used for values entered on the lumber and option tabs.
-It is also used for labeling values in maps, cut lists, reports or DXF and SVG exports.
+This setting will be used for values entered into the lumber and option tabs.
+It is also used for labeling values in maps, cut lists, reports, or DXF and SVG exports.
+It includes the following options:

 - Millimeter
 - Centimeter